-The Warm Home Discount Scheme 2015-16 is now open but will be closing soon - please note applying does not guarantee you will receive the discount as this is a first come first served scheme.
+The Warm Home Discount Scheme 2016/17 is now open.
 Before applying for the scheme please check your eligibility below.

 What is the Warm Home Discount scheme?

-Set up in 2011, the scheme gets energy companies and the Government working together to provide financial support to customers who are in, or at risk of being in, fuel poverty.
-It usually runs from August to March and means that we can offer qualifying customers a rebate of around £140 on their winter electricity costs.
+Set up in 2011, the scheme gets energy companies and the government working together to provide financial support to customers who are in, or at risk of being in, fuel poverty.
+It means that we can offer qualifying customers a rebate of £140 on their winter electricity costs.

 How do I apply?